 DZL platform Biobanking and Data Management plays a central role in single-cell analysis

-The symposium also took into account the fact that the analysis and evaluation of single cell analysis is playing an increasingly important role by dedicating a separate session to this topic.
-The two speakers and DZL PIs Malte Lücken and Fabian Theis (ICB, Helmholtz Zentrum München) demonstrated the possibilities of pooling and jointly analyzing single cell data from different studies or clinical cohorts in combination with demographic data.
-This allows researchers to distinguish between cellular changes in the lung occuring physiologically during as part of healthy aging process and pathological changes characterizing early or late stages of a particular disease.
-It became clear that in the future the DZL's Biobanking & Data Management platform as well as the DZL data warehouse will play a key role in future projects such as integrated analysis of single cell data from different clinical cohorts and clinical electronic medical records.
+The symposium considered that the evaluation of single-cell analyses is playing an increasingly important role by dedicating a separate session to this topic.
+The two speakers and DZL PIs, Malte Lücken and Fabian Theis (ICB, Helmholtz Zentrum München), demonstrated the possibilities of collecting and evaluating single-cell analyses from different studies or clinical cohorts in combination with demographic data.
+This allows researchers to decipher which cellular changes in the lung occur physiologically during the aging process and which pathological changes determine a particular disease's early or final stage.
+It became apparent that in the future, the DZL's Biobanking & Data Management platform, as well as the DZL Data Warehouse, will play a central role in the integrated analysis of single-cell data from different clinical cohorts and clinical electronic medical records.

-The kick-off meeting showed that single cell analysis plays a key role in lung research: "Cellular circuits consisting of multiple individual cells and the gene programs controlling them, act as a functional unit, and are the key to detecting the state of a tissue and predicting its future state or intervening therapeutically.", according to Herbert Schiller, Co-organizer of the DZL- single cell analysis research field.
+The kick-off meeting showed that single-cell analyses have a key role in lung disease research.
+Or, as co-organizer Herbert Schiller put it, "Because the circuits from single cells and the gene programs that control them, as a functional unit, are the key to detecting the state of a tissue and predicting its future state or intervening therapeutically."

-* Within the framework of the third funding period of the DZL, cross-sectional topics which overarch disease areas - so-called disease-spanning research fields – will be investigated together for the first time.
-One of these is Single Cell Analysis.
-The aim: research groups working on different different lung diseases will cooperate closely in applying new methods and algorithms and in order to gain new insights by comparing the diseases.
+* Within the framework of the third funding period of the DZL, for the first time, cross-sectional topics are to be jointly researched that span the disease areas - so-called disease-spanning research fields.
+One of these is single-cell analysis.
+The aim is for research groups that generally work on different lung diseases to cooperate closely in applying new methods and algorithms and to gain new insights by comparing the disorders.